USFWS/secas/_posts/2025-11-19-and-now-back-to-our-regularly-scheduled-programming.md

 ---
 layout: post
-published: true
+published: false
 title: >-
   And now, back to our regularly scheduled programming
 author: >-
   Hilary Morris, User Support & Communications for the Southeast Blueprint
 hero:
   name: GordonSEAFWA_edit.jpg
-  alt: Gordon Myers, Landscape Conservation Coordinator for the Association of Fish and Wildlife Agencies (AFWA) presents on the National Fish and Wildlife Foundation's NextGen Business Plans at the 11th annual SECAS symposium at the Southeast AFWA annual conference.
+  alt: Photo of a man standing at a podium in front of a powerpoint slide on a projector screen.
-  caption: Upcoming webinars in the SECAS Third Thursday Web Forum series.
+  caption: Gordon Myers, Landscape Conservation Coordinator for the Association of Fish and Wildlife Agencies (AFWA) presents on the National Fish and Wildlife Foundation's NextGen Business Plans at the 11th annual SECAS symposium at the Southeast AFWA annual conference.
   headerClass: light-text
   float: right
 ---